 Other Compatibility I am going to focus on shifter/derailleur/gear compatibility, but that is not the whole picture.
 As if it were not enough to get the components all working together on paper, they must all work together when bolted onto a frame and under power.
 Putting a modern road bike crank a mountain bike may not go well.
 Integrated spindles may not be wide enough.
 That can be solved sometimes be using older BBs / cranksets where the spindle was part of the BB, like good ol’ square taper or Octalink.
 Putting a road bike crankset on a mountain bike may work at the bottom bracket, but the frame may not have enough clearance for the rings or a good place to mount the front derailleur.
 Road front derailleurs are bottom pull only, so keep that in mind.
 Chainline is another matter.
 The width of the spacing of the bike at the rear may move the cassette inboard or outboard far enough to make cross chaining even worse than normal and even affect 2 or 3 gears at the extremes.
 If you start to consider plus side tires or fatbikes, you may have tire clearance between the chain and frame to consider.

 #1: Make a Franken-derailleur.
-Hack a Shimano 105 5800 rear derailleur and a Shimano LX T670-SGS rear derailleur.
+I have found two ways to do this.
+Number one: hack a Shimano 105 5800 rear derailleur and a Shimano LX T670-SGS rear derailleur.
 This is documented well here.
 Remove the long cage from the LX and install it on the 105 and voila, an SGS 11 speed road derailleur!
 That solves the cable pull and capacity issue.
 To solve the max gear issue you may have to use the upside down b-tension screw trick, or use a derailleur hanger extension like the Wolf Tooth Road Link.
-I have pored over Shimano’s exploded diagrams of various derailleurs and I cannot find any other combo that would allow an SGS cage on an 11 speed road derailleur.
+Number two: Same hack but mix a Shimano GRX rear derailleur with an M8000 XT SGS long cage.
+I have not tried this one myself, but it is demonstrated in this video.

 Pros: Relatively simple, no adapters needed.

 Cons: You may have to tear apart a derailleur in ways you never have before.
-You are limited to just those two derailleurs as far as I know, and they are old generation derailleurs.
-You get no shadow low profile or adjustable clutch, so for off road use you might get a lot of old school banging around of the derailleur.
+The older derailleurs have no shadow low profile or adjustable clutch, so for off road use you might get a lot of old school banging around of the derailleur.
 Small cog shifting feels numb and slow.
 And the derailleurs are a little on the heavy side, if that matters to you.
+The newer GRX/M8000 looks more promising.

 #2 SRAM To The Rescue!
 SRAM offers a clean solution: Their 11 speed drop bar shifters are compatible with their 10 speed mountain bike rear derailleurs and 11 speed mountain bike front derailleurs.
 I had SRAM Rival shifters, an X-9 10 speed clutch rear derailleur (a rare beast), and a GX 11 speed front derailleur and it worked a charm.
 Other combos will work.
 If you are not trying to make existing Shimano components work and you can go all SRAM, this is a good option.